Even as the sector moves forward in terms of innovation, many ongoing hurdles remain.

 All these analytical techniques have well-established histories.
 But as the market for solid-state pharmaceutical chemistry continues to grow, an increasing number of academics and corporate-sponsored researchers have been adding new approaches to the polymorph analysis toolkit.

-Proprietary techniques for structural simulation and prediction
+Some CMOs have developed proprietary techniques for structural simulation and prediction.

 Solid-state pharmaceuticals require highly specialized manufacturing processes.
 Flow characteristics can vary widely from one batch to the next; and learning to design and optimize manufacturing pipelines around these random variations can be a lifetime’s work.
 Thus, a growing number of academic institutions (beginning with the Solid State Pharmaceuticals Cluster (SSPC), launched in Limerick, Ireland in 2008) now provide PhD-level training in the creation of pharmaceutical solids.